 Now that you know the importance of having a budget, let’s get into how to create a budget plan.
 Although it sounds daunting, there are some simple steps that will get you there.

 1. Calculate your monthly income and expenses

 First, calculate your total income and expenses.
-Gather your financial information for the past several months, such as bank account statements, paystubs, investment accounts, credit card bills, important receipts, mortgage or rent statements, car payments, and other bills.
+Gather your financial information for the past several months, such as bank account statements, paystubs, investment accounts, credit card bills, important receipts, mortgage or rent statements, car payments, and other bills (including those for fixed expenses or variable expenses).
 We’ll break them out further below:

 - Calculate your income, focusing on your take-home pay.
 This means your net pay (after taxes and any benefits are removed on your paycheck), not your salary.
-Be sure to include other sources of income, such as social service assistance or any side job income.
+Be sure to include other income sources, such as social service assistance or any side job income.

 - Determine your average monthly expenses.
 This includes your mortgage or rent, home utilities, car payments, gas, food, clothing, insurance, savings, childcare, pet expenses, and entertainment.
 Using your bank’s website and other financial documents mentioned above, determine the average monthly cost for each of these expenses.
 You should also create a miscellaneous category for the expenses that don’t fit in any other category.

 2. Analyze your monthly expenses